ajtu/new-york-times-book-api/README.md

 # new-york-times-book-api
-A simple app made using the New York Times Book API
+An app made using the New York Times Book API